FloreDz/Flore/README.md

     *  com.android.support version "25.1.1"
     *  NDK
 ## collaboration  guidlines
+ - you must not fork the repo just clone it to your sys and work simply ,each colaborater has a direct writing access
  - any indivdual changes must be done in an independent branch
- - pull request must be joined with all the new changes madee in the branch
  - to evoid the mergin conflicts , each branch must be used to make just one new feature
  - to update the forked repository follow these instructions https://help.github.com/articles/syncing-a-fork/
        *